 \subsection{Main results on the general Waring decomposition}

 \ \ \ \ Similar to Section 2, we first state a compatibility condition which is necessary for the existence of a generalized NC \wdec .
-We then prove that, if this condition holds, then we can reduce the generalized NC Waring problem to a commutative one at the price of an increase our number of variables.
+We then prove that, if this condition holds, then we can reduce the generalized NC Waring problem to a commutative one at the price of increasing our number of variables.